 4.13.3 Identification of RDRRs and PDRs

 Each Demand Response Provider shall provide data, as described in the Business Practice Manual, identifying each of its Reliability Demand Response Resources or Proxy Demand Resources and such information regarding the capacity and the operating characteristics of the Reliability Demand Response Resource or Proxy Demand Resource as may be reasonably requested from time to time by the CAISO.
 All information provided to the CAISO regarding the operational and technical constraints in the Master File shall be accurate and actually based on physical characteristics of the resources.
+For Proxy Demand Resources and Reliability Demand Response Providers whose minimum Load curtailment is 1 MW or more, Demand Response Providers may elect to specify in the Master File the maximum number of Operating Hours in which the CAISO could commit or dispatch the Proxy Demand Resources or Reliability Demand Response Resources in the Operating Day.

 Demand Response Providers for Proxy Demand Resources may elect to specify in the Master File how the Proxy Demand Resource will bid and be dispatched in the Real-Time Market: in (i) Hourly Blocks, (ii) fifteen (15) minute intervals, or (iii) five (5) minute intervals.
 If Demand Response Providers do not submit an election in the Master File, the CAISO will set five (5) minute intervals as the default.

 …